 Q. What is the best vitamin for stiff joints?

-The anti-inflammatory qualities of vitamin D can aid in easing the stiffness and pain of joints.
-Egg yolks, fortified dairy products, fatty fish (such as salmon and mackerel), and sunshine exposure are foods high in vitamin D. Still, before beginning any new supplement routine, you must speak with a healthcare provider to figure out the right amount and ensure it’s safe for your requirements.
+Vitamin D’s anti-inflammatory qualities can help ease joint stiffness and pain.
+Egg yolks, fortified dairy products, fatty fish (such as salmon and mackerel), and sunshine exposure are foods high in vitamin D. Still, before beginning any new supplement routine, you must speak with a healthcare provider to determine the right amount and ensure it’s safe for your requirements.

 Q. What is the best thing to take for joint pain?